Large breed

 <16 w weekly | 16-32 w biweekly | 32 w+ monthly

-Labrador Retriever Weight Chart by Age
+Labrador Retriever Weight Chart in kg and lb by Age

 Labrador puppies usually move through a fast early growth phase, then continue filling out into a solid sporting-dog frame.
 Males often finish heavier than females, but both should stay lean enough that the ribs can be felt without digging.